stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 also generate routines for deep copying and deep deletion of C/C++ data structures to simplify memory management.
 In addition, C/C++ structures are deserialized into managed memory, managed by the gSOAP `soap` context.

+At the end of this document two examples are given to illustrate the application of XML data bindings.
+The first simple example `address.cpp` shows how to use wsdl2h to bind an XML schema to C++.
+The C++ application reads and writes an XML file into and from a C++ "address book" data structure.
+The C++ data structure is an STL vector of address objects.
+The second example `graph.cpp` shows how C++ data can be accurately serialized as a tree, digraph, and cyclic graph in XML.
+The digraph and cyclic graph serialization rules implement SOAP 1.1/1.2 multi-ref encoding with id-ref attributes to link elements through IDREF XML references, creating a an XML graph with pointers to XML nodes that preserves the structural integrity of the serialized C++ data.

 These examples demonstrate XML data bindings only for relatively simple data structures and types.
 The gSOAP tools support more than just these type of